lordipio/3D_Renderer/README.md

-# 🔷 Software 3D Renderer in C (with SDL2)
+# 🔷 3D Renderer in C (with SDL2)

-A complete 3D software rendering engine written in pure C, using the SDL2 library for display.
+A 3D rendering engine written in pure C, using the SDL2 library for display.
 This project demonstrates how to render 3D models from scratch without relying on hardware acceleration (OpenGL, DirectX, Vulkan).
-Perfect for learning the core concepts of 3D graphics pipelines.

 ## ✨ Features

 - ✅ **3D Model Loading**